weyoss/redis-smq/packages/redis-smq/docs/api/classes/NamespaceManager.md

 > **delete**(`namespace`): `Promise`\<`void`\>

-Deletes a namespace and its associated queues from Redis.
+Deletes a namespace and all its queues.

-This method performs a complete deletion of a namespace and all queues within it.
-The operation is comprehensive and includes validation checks to ensure the namespace can be safely deleted.

 ##### Parameters